bitfoundation/bitplatform/docs/bit-server-side/data-access.md

 }
 ```

 App environment provider provides you a way to access your configuration.
 By default, it reads configs from environments.json file.
-You don't have to use that, your db context just needs a connection string, read it from app environment provider, asp.net core's configuration provider, app/web config files or write connection string there directly.
+You don't have to use that, your db context just needs a connection string, read it from app environment provider, asp.net core's app settings, app/web config files or write connection string there directly!

 See environments.json file